waynodiablo/Oystercard/further_javascript/single_page_app_guidance.md

 * How will you intercept form submissions so they don't reload the page? `form submit event` and `preventDefault` may prove useful.

 * How will you intercept URL changes so that they don't reload the page?
-The `hashchange` event may be useful.
+Have a look at :pill: [single page app](https://github.com/makersacademy/course/blob/master/pills/single_page_app.md).

 * How will you implement the domain model?
-Maybe the constructor and prototype pattern?
+Maybe the [constructor and prototype pattern](https://github.com/maryrosecook/constructor-and-prototype-pattern-workshop)?

 * How will you construct your HTML content?
 You could write a view module.
 Maybe it will concatenate strings?
 Maybe it will use a tiny tiny templating framework that you write.